tony-waters/tony-waters.github.io/_posts/2026-02-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 ## Which variant should I use?

 I wish I had a simple answer to this.
 Coming from a Java background I primarily think we have to keep the domain model in mind.
 But the whole point of ORM is to reconcile the Domain and Relational models.
 So what I really want is Variant B where Lazy Loading works as-is.
+Obviously, this may not be what I get - the Database design is rarely just up to us.

 For the strong composition of `Customer` and `Profile` there are some Variants we can more easily rule out.
 Id we want a strong domain model it precludes pushing the lifecycle to the Service layer.
 So Variants E and F are not appealing.